About me

 Further information

 As standard, sessions are held weekly at a fixed time and day and last 50 minutes.
 In some situations, I may be able to accommodate longer sessions, or fortnightly appointments.
-We would be able to discuss this during your first session if you think it may be appropriate.
+We would be able to discuss this as we move through therapy if you think it may be appropriate.